hayden0098/Kickstarter-analysis/Written_Report_Template.md

 The line graph above, clearly see a patern that outcome of successful and failed has the oposite trend with each other, and there are 3 intersect points. which can give Louise an idea about the balance funding goal amount for successful and failed.
 ### Challenges and Difficulties Encountered
+During the problem solving stage, Challenges or diffulties are frequently occur in every project.
+In the analysis of outcomes Based on Goals, using the countifs() functionin EXCEL is the only challenge for me, since there are different when ranges are between 2 number compare to the range that only have 1 tail end.
+So I have went to google search and watched the hint to figure out the solution and overcome the challenge for using countifs() function in case that the range is between 2 numbers.

 ## Results